 We encourage you to use the JSON library that you used last week to help you.
 Many of these libraries allow you to build up a JSON type of object and then the library will convert it out to JSON for you.
 This way you do not need to worry about JSON syntax, just about the structure of the data.

-You will need to take in a list of cities that form a valid route in the network (you will need to check for this), and print out information about the route.
+You will need to take in a source and destination city that CSAir services (you will need to check for this), and print out information about the route.
+You can assume that the shortest route by distance is the route you should calculate for here.
 The information that needs to be printed must include: